 Spencer, 4, of Groton, said of pulling a plastic sled full of weeds to the disposal pile, "Keep filling my sled; this is fun!"

 Traveling the Nashua River Rail Trail, many will notice how the plant has taken over in parts of the river where it had been removed two years in a row in 2008 and 2009 (with a state grant) by mechanical harvesting.
 Limited continued funding for removal has allowed the plant to resume its rapid growth.
-By pulling the weeds from areas of
+By pulling the weeds from areas of new growth, it is helping to keep the plant from spreading further.

 Further north on the river, the city of Nashua hired a contractor this spring and last summer to mechanically harvest plants near the boat launch by Mine Falls.
 A resident who lives on the river together with volunteers has been able to remove most of the plants along the shore and in the hard-to-reach areas with a Volunteer Pull scheduled for Aug.
 17.